CONTEMPLATIVE MEDICINE FELLOWSHIP

 Apply today

-Applications for the 2023-24 academic year are now being accepted and reviewed on a rolling basis.
+Applications for the 2025-26 academic year are now being accepted!

 Space is limited.
-The application deadline is June 23, 2023, but we encourage you to apply as soon as possible.
 Once the Fellowship is fully enrolled, applications will be held for the following academic year.

 To Apply:

-No, we welcome individuals from any or no formal tradition.
+No, we welcome individuals from any or no religious/spiritual tradition and there is no expectation of being or becoming a Buddhist.

 No, applicants need not be part of a formal spiritual community.

-The program welcomes applicants from any background who have had an ongoing personal contemplative practice (e.g., meditation, yoga, centering prayer, etc.) for at least six months, have participated in a contemplative retreat, and share our commitment to exploring the intersection of contemplative practice, healthcare, and social action.
+The program welcomes applicants from any background who are inspired to cultivate a personal contemplative practice* (or already have an ongoing practice) and share a commitment to exploring the intersection of contemplative practice and the practice of medicine.

 At NYZC, we practice the contemplative practice of zazen, or Zen meditation, as a foundational practice in our Contemplative Care training.
 However, contemplative practices are broad-ranging and unique to individuals and communities—inclusive of meditation, prayer, and deep listening.
 Please see The Center for Contemplative Mind in Society’s The Tree of Contemplative Practices, for a more comprehensive exploration of diverse contemplative practices.